krobison10/FLHuskies_PTTF/README.md

-# FLHuskies2 Solution
+# Solution - Pushback to the Future

 Created by the team FLHuskies2 out of the University of Washington Tacoma.

-## Execution Steps
+## Setup

-1. This solution with the following steps is guaranteed to run on x86-64 Ubuntu Server 20.04.
-Although it is very likely to run on other operating systems.
+1. This solution with the following steps is guaranteed to run on x64 Ubuntu Server 20.04.
+Although it is very likely to run on other operating systems as well.
 2. Install Python 3.10.8
 3. Install the following packages manually with pip: